alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/API/API.md

 - Access Control List API
 - OpenvCloud API

-In order to install and run the API test suites (the first two in the list) you have two options:
+In order to install and run the API test suites you have two options:
 - Install and run from a remote machine, using **run\_tests\_remote.sh**
 - Install and run directly on **ovc_master**, using **setup\_run\_tests\_local.sh**